ucsb-cs56/ucsb-cs56.github.io/_topics/parsing.md

 This series of articles is here to support programming assignments based on *parsing*.

+Acknowledgments: this series or articles is joint work, a collaboration between Kyle Dewey and Phill Conrad.

 In Computer Science word *parsing* refers to any computation that:
 * as input, takes *sequences of characters* in some *formally specified language*
 * as output, produces an *organized data structure* that can be the basis of some computation.